Canada - Data Protection Overview

 Requests for access to personal information under data protection statutes are relatively infrequent in Canada but are on the rise.
 They are often attempts to use such requests as a form of early litigation discovery by individual litigants and prospective litigants, including former employees.
 Organisations generally must process such requests, notwithstanding whether parallel litigation proceedings are in existence.

 The OPC has taken the position, in the Draft OPC Position on Online Reputation, that under PIPEDA, individuals should have the ability to remove information that they have posted online and has suggested that PIPEDA currently includes this right in relation to the right to withdraw consent.
-It is unsettled whether this right currently exists in Canada, or to what extent it exists.
+The amended Quebec Private Sector Act will give individuals the right to demand that an organisation cease dissemination their personal information or de-index any hyperlink that provides access to their information by a technological means.
+In most other Canadian provinces, it is unsettled whether the right to erasure currently exists, or to what extent it exists.
 The OPC has asked the Federal Court in a case reference to clarify the law on this point.

 Individuals have the right to submit complaints to organisations, to withdraw consent (subject to some limitations), and to file complaints with the OPC.
 Based on guidance from the OPC, opt-out consents are permissible under PIPEDA in limited circumstances involving non-sensitive information provided that a set of requirements are met.